 At My Choice School we ensure that through our school vision, values, boundaries, curriculum and teaching we promote tolerance and respect for all cultures, faiths and lifestyles.
-The Headteacher ensures that this ethos is reflected and implemented effectively in school policy and practice and that there are effective risk assessments in place to safeguard and promote students' welfare in all areas.
+The Head of Education and Headteacher ensure that this ethos is reflected and implemented effectively in school policy and practice and that there are effective risk assessments in place to safeguard and promote students' welfare in all areas.